recordsbeat/resume-eng/Handling Transaction Concurrency Using JPA.md

 because the weight of the task to be executed by the batch is large .
 However, when using JPA, a phenomenon of rollback may occur depending on the caller.

-Woowa Brothers - Why is this a rollback..? https://woowabros.github.io/experience/2019/01/29/exception-in-transaction.html
+Woowa Brothers - Why is this a rollback..? <br>
+https://woowabros.github.io/experience/2019/01/29/exception-in-transaction.html

 Therefore, even if a separate retry logic through an exception is used, careful coding is required so that an unexpected rollback does not occur.